gridpatrik/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

     };
     ```

-    The protection can also be done on the `Controller` level, using the `Authorize` attribute and `Policy`.
+    The protection can also be done on the `Controller` level, using the `Authorize` attribute and `Policy` as seen in the Post action.
 Read more about [policy based authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1):

     ```csharp
     [HttpGet]
     [Authorize(Policy = "DaemonAppRole")]
-    public IActionResult Get()
+    public IActionResult Post()
     {
         ...
     }